Management by Objectives

 • Know and design Employees’ objectives by the Managers: The managers should know what the objectives of their subordinates are and how to devise the objectives for their subordinates which are as per the organizational requirements.

-• Regular Monitoring: Routine monitoring and evaluation are the key tasks the managers should never forget so that to know where you are and where it needs to be.
+• Regular Monitoring: Routine monitoring and evaluation are the key tasks managers should never forget to know where they are and where they need to be.

 • Well come Feedback: Feedback should be welcomed from your employees and subordinates, so far as the improvements of people and processes are concerned for improvisation needs.